Builders Fund

 Portfolio Specifics

-• Investments are allocated roughly 1/3 towards companies based in Canada and 2/3 towards foreign businesses.
-The bias to foreign companies reflects a broader opportunity set outside of Canada, particularly in important industries like healthcare, technology, and consumer products and services.
+• Investments are allocated roughly two-thirds towards foreign businesses and one-third towards companies based in Canada.
+The bias to foreign companies reflects a broader opportunity set outside of Canada, particularly in important industries like healthcare, technology, and consumer products & services.

-• The largest area of investment, industrial goods & services (31% of the portfolio), includes a diverse mix of companies such as railways CN Rail and Canadian Pacific Kansas City, RPM International (specialty coatings and sealants), Saab (aerospace, defense, and radar specialist) and Badger Infrastructure Solutions (hydrovac services).
-Performance of the group was strong in 2023.
+• The largest area of investment, industrial goods & services (30% of the portfolio), includes a diverse mix of companies such as railways CN Rail and Canadian Pacific Kansas City, RPM International (specialty coatings and sealants), SAAB (aerospace, defense, and radar specialist) and Badger Infrastructure Solutions (hydrovac services).
+Performance of the group was mixed in the year.

 • Financial services companies make up 18% of the fund.
-Large holdings include Visa, TD Bank, and S&P Global.
-We also own a group of leading insurance companies, including RenaissanceRe, AIA Group, and Steadfast.
-CME Group (derivatives marketplace), FirstCash Holdings (pawn stores), FinecoBank (Italian online bank) and TMX Group (market exchanges) provide additional diversification.
+Large holdings include Visa and S&P Global.
+We also own a group of leading insurance companies, including Munich Re Group, AIA Group, and Intact Financial.
+CME Group (derivatives marketplace), TMX Group (market exchanges), and DBS Group Holdings (banking) provide additional diversification.
+Many of these holdings were strong performers in 2024.

 Positioning